close-up of a white computer keyboard with three blue keys depicting icons for wheelschair, hearing, and white cane

 Navigating Physical Spaces

-All our locations have accessible washrooms and free parking, and we're improving our signs and notices to be easily readable.
-And thanks to a federal Enabling Accessibility Fund grant in 2022, all branches have automatic door openers in program rooms, meeting rooms, and washrooms.
-As well, a generous gift from our friends at Brant Arts Mobility last year outfitted every branch with at least one rollator to help visitors who need mobility support.
+Our locations (except Kilbride) have accessible washrooms and at least one rollator for mobility support, and we're improving our signs and notices to be easily readable.
+And, thanks to a federal Enabling Accessibility Fund grant in 2022, branches have automatic door openers in program rooms, meeting rooms, and washrooms.

 And When You Can't Come to the Library